 We learned a few things during our trip to England that might be useful if you’re planning a trip there.
 Our trip was 7 nights in London, 2 nights in the country for a wedding, and our last night in Manchester.
 Learn from our travel tips and don’t make the same mistakes we did!
 This post is the fourth in a series of posts about our England adventure:

 There were storms in Toronto (our layover city) so our flight out of DC was delayed.
-And Mr. PC’s second boarding pass came through and said “This is not a boarding pass.” when he checked in.
+And my husband’s second boarding pass came through and said “This is not a boarding pass.” when he checked in.
 Cool.
 This is totally going to turn out as planned.

 We asked about it at the service desk in DC, and were told we’d have to ask once we landed in Toronto.
 Super helpful.